ansible-collections/amazon.aws/README.md

 ## Python version compatibility

 This collection depends on the AWS SDK for Python (Boto3 and Botocore).
+Starting with the 2.0 releases of both collections, it is generally the collection's policy to support the versions of `botocore` and `boto3` that were released 12 months prior to the most recent major collection release, following semantic versioning (for example, 2.0.0, 3.0.0).

-As AWS has [ceased supporting Python 2.6](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/), this collection requires Python 2.7 or greater.
+As AWS has [ceased supporting Python 2.7](https://aws.amazon.com/blogs/developer/announcing-end-of-support-for-python-2-7-in-aws-sdk-for-python-and-aws-cli-v1/), this collection requires Python 3.6 or greater.

 ## Included content
 <!--start collection content-->